-Where to Stay in Rabat Morocco – 7 Best Area, Neighborhoods & Hotels
+Where to Stay in Rabat Morocco: Best Areas and Hotels

 The exotic North African country of Morocco is a popular tourist location.
 Rabat has not got the romantic reputation of Casablanca or Marrakesh.
 Look closer however and you will soon discover it has many attractions to see and experience.